LGBTQ rights in the Pitcairn Islands

-Lesbian, gay, bisexual and transgender (LGBT) people in the British Overseas Territory of the Pitcairn Islands enjoy most of the same rights as non-LGBT people.
+Lesbian, gay, bisexual, and transgender (LGBT) people in the British Overseas Territory of the Pitcairn Islands enjoy most of the same rights as non-LGBT people.
 Same-sex sexual activity is legal, discrimination based on sexual orientation is constitutionally outlawed and same-sex marriage has been legal since 14 May 2015.

 Legality of same-sex sexual activity

-Same-sex sexual activity has been legal in the Pitcairn Islands since 2001.
+The 1893 Laws of the islands, the oldest codified set of laws, did not mention homosexuality.
+Pitcairn Island was designated as part of the British Western Pacific Territories in 1898.
+The 1904 laws, written by R. T. Simons, made it a crime for "[u]nmarried persons of either sex" to "[congregate] together in such a manner as to cause scandal or to endanger the morals of the younger members of the community".

+The Judicature Ordinance 1961 extended the law of England to the islands.
+Therefore, homosexual activity was expressly illegal in Pitcairn until the passage of the Sexual Offences Act 1967.

 Recognition of same-sex partnerships

-Same-sex marriage became legal in the Pitcairn Islands on 14 May 2015; however, none of the c.
-50 Pitcairn Islanders currently residing in the territory is known to be in a same-sex relationship.
+Same-sex marriage became legal in the Pitcairn Islands on 14 May 2015; however, none of the around 50 Pitcairn Islanders currently residing in the territory is known to be in a same-sex relationship.
 An ordinance to legalise such marriages was unanimously approved by the Island Council on 1 April 2015, and was signed by Governor Jonathan Sinclair on 5 May.
 It was published on 13 May 2015.
 The law, known as the Same Sex Marriage and Civil Partnerships Ordinance 2015, also provides for the recognition of a registered civil partnership performed outside of Pitcairn.
 The move to legalise same-sex marriage was widely published on international media.
 Deputy Governor Kevin Lynch said that the change had been suggested by British authorities.
 A local resident said the law "wasn't even a major point of discussion until the outside world began catching up on the news".